 Four widely-spaced (ranging from 0.25 to 1.00 km apart), 50-m, permanent transects were established in 1982 in relatively level areas on upland soils in each of the three watersheds.
-At 10-m intervals on each transect five $10\text{-m}^2$ plots were established to survey vegetation (20 plots/ watershed).
+At 10-m intervals on each transect five 10-m2 plots were established to survey vegetation (20 plots/watershed).
 Canopy coverage of each species was surveyed at three times during the 1984 growing season (early to mid-May, late June to mid-July, and mid- to late September).
 Most species were surveyed in June and July after full stature was attained.
-May and September surveye more than once, its highest seasonal cover value was used to compute species coverage.
-Vegetation canopy coverage was added because of the large plot size.
+May and September surveys were conducted for species that developed early or late in the season.
+If a species was surveyed more than once, its highest seasonal cover value was used to compute species coverage.
+Vegetation canopy coverage was recorded by categories described by Daubenmire (1959).
+An additional 0 to 1% category was added because of the large plot size.
 Canopy coverage was defined as the area within lines connecting edges of the plant canopy, and the midpoint of each category was used to compute species coverage.
 Nomenclature followed that of Great Plains Flora Association (1986).

 In March 1985, 15 surface mineral soil samples were extracted along the four transects in each of the three watersheds.
-Three 98-cm soil cores (diameter = 5 cm) to a depth of 5 cm were taken at arbitrary points just outside each of the five plots per transect and were grouped into one sample per transect (four per treatment).
+Three 98-cm3 soil cores (diameter = 5 cm) to a depth of 5 cm were taken at arbitrary points just outside each of the five plots per transect and were grouped into one sample per transect (four per treatment).
 Surface organic matter was excluded from the samples to minimize the inclusion of recently dispersed, unburied seeds (e.g., the transient seed bank; Thompson and Grime, 1979).
 Samples were air-dried and screened through a 5-mm sieve to remove large rocks, roots, and rhizomes.

-In April 1985, a 1,352-cm subsample from each of the twelve samples were put in 26 by 52 by 6.5-cm plastic flats to form a 1-cm thick layer over a 1:1 mixture of perlite and vermiculite.
+In April 1985, a 1,352-cm3 subsample from each of the twelve samples were put in 26 by 52 by 6.5-cm plastic flats to form a 1-cm thick layer over a 1:1 mixture of perlite and vermiculite.
 Two flats containing a mixture of sterilized potting soil, perlite, and vermiculite were used as controls.
 The samples were placed in an environmentally controlled greenhouse, regularly watered, and periodically rotated to reduce possible positional effects.
-The daytime and nighttime temperature ranges in the greenhouse were 24 to 30 and 18 to 24°C, respectively, and the mid-day solar irradiance on a clear day was 730 $\mu$ E m-2s-1.
+The daytime and nighttime temperature ranges in the greenhouse were 24 to 30 and 18 to 24°C, respectively, and the mid-day solar irradiance on a clear day was 730 μ E m-2s-1.
 Seedlings were counted daily for the first 2 weeks of the experiment and two or three times a week until 1 August 1985.
 Flats were watered until 15 September 1985 to allow identification of as many species as possible.
 Statistical analysis of the vegetation cover (individual plot data for species were averaged by transect; cf., Abrams and Hulbert, 1987) and seed bank data were accomplished using a fixed model, one-way analysis of variance and multiple range tests at P < 0.05 (Steel and Torrie, 1960).